SW Andromedae

 SW Andromedae is a variable star in the constellation of Andromeda.
 It is classified as an RR Lyrae star, and varies from an apparent magnitude of 10.09 at minimum brightness to a magnitude of 9.14 at maximum brightness with a period of 0.44226 days.
+It exhibits the Blazhko effect, and its period is decreasing.

+The discovery of this star by Annie Jump Cannon was announced in 1907.
+461 photographic plates, spanning the time interval from November 14, 1889 through November 16, 1906 were examined, and an initial period of 0.49932 days was derived.
+SW Andromedae was given its variable star designation in 1907.